monikagonciarz/AI4EO_final_project/README.md

 ## 2. Problem Background

 Coastal erosion is a critical environmental issue, threatening ecosystems, human livelihoods, and infrastructure.
 Traditional monitoring methods, such as field surveys, are costly and time-intensive, making large-scale and real-time analysis difficult.
-Satellite remote sensing, particularly through high-resolution imagery like SENTINEL-2, provides a solution by offering frequent, accessible, and detailed data on coastal regions [(Phiri et al., 2020)]([URL](https://www.mdpi.com/2072-4292/12/14/2291)).
+Satellite remote sensing, particularly through high-resolution imagery like SENTINEL-2, provides a solution by offering frequent, accessible, and detailed data on coastal regions (Phiri et al., 2020).

-WHY FRANCE
+WHY FRANCE (Musereau et al., 2007)